Press release: V4+ Conference on Environment and Health in Central Europe

 In order to develop a personalised approach to the prevention, diagnosis and treatment of chronic conditions, a better understanding of the relationships between genetic predispositions, environmental and social stressors and individual behaviour is needed.
 Collaborative efforts are also needed in the region to develop this education.
 There is an opportunity to jointly develop not only bachelor's or master's degree programmes, but also training modules for use in the lifelong learning of professionals in public health, occupational medicine and clinical medicine.

 Much attention was paid to participatory programmes and public involvement in research activities that can be used not only to obtain data on population health and behaviour, but also to educate children and adults.
 The use of new smart technologies, such as personal sensors and samplers, is useful for this purpose.
 The Czech Republic, for example has one of the oldest biomonitoring programmes in Europe operated by the National Institute of Public Health in Prague, and in Brno itself, whose Living Laboratory has been running not only the CELSPAC population studies for many years, but also participatory programmes for school children and adults, were cited as examples of good practice at these meetings.
-The RECETOX Centre at Masaryk University, which has been coordinating for several years the building of the EIRENE global infrastructure for research on the effects of environmental exposures on human health, has also contributed to this.
+The RECETOX Centre at Masaryk University, which has been coordinating the CETOCOEN Excellence Teaming project and for several years building the EIRENE global infrastructure for research on the effects of environmental exposures on human health, has also contributed to this.

 The conclusions of the conference were presented yesterday at a follow-up meeting of Central European Environment Ministers, where the priorities of the individual countries were further discussed.
 One of the topics discussed at both conferences was the possibility of promoting a European research mission on the healthy physical and mental development of children and young people in the face of complex environmental, socio-economic and political crises.
 This conference represents an important step towards strengthening international cooperation and dialogue between different sectors to ensure a safe and healthy environment for the citizens of Central Europe.